siggisv/remotemo/docs/API_design.md

   - Key combination to quit the application: `Ctrl-q` _(can be changed later)_
   - Closing window is the same as quitting: `true` _(can be changed later)_
-    \
-    Not recommended to change that setting to `false` unless you either really want the application to continue running without a window or you have taken care of opening another window yourself.
+    > **Note** Not recommended to change that setting to `false` unless you
+    > either really want the application to continue running without a window
+    > or you have taken care of opening another window yourself.
   - Function to call before closing window: `nullptr` _(can be changed later)_
     \
     If set, that function can be used to e.g. offer the user the option to cancel that action or to save before continuing.
 That function must return a `bool`.
 Returning `false` will cancel closing the window.

-  Finally, if _the window_ was set to `nullptr` **OR** if it is pointing to a `SDL_Window` that doesn't have a renderer then a `SDL_Renderer` will be created (either tied to that newly created window or to the one pointed to) and that renderer set as being owned by this object (meaning the destructor will be in charge of destroying it).
+  Finally, if 'the window' was set to `nullptr` **OR** if it is pointing to a `SDL_Window` that doesn't have a renderer then a `SDL_Renderer` will be created (either tied to that newly created window or to the one pointed to) and that renderer set as being owned by this object (meaning the destructor will be in charge of destroying it).

 - Background texture: `nullptr`

-  If not set to `nullptr` then it must point to an `SDL_Texture` containing the desired background image.
-Note that it will then be your responsability to both keep that pointed texture valid until you quit remoTemo and to clean up after use.

-  If set to `nullptr` then the background texture will be loaded from the following file and set as being owned by this object (meaning the destructor will be in charge of destroying it):
+  - If set to `nullptr` then the background texture will be loaded from the following file and set as being owned by this object (meaning the destructor will be in charge of destroying it):
     - Background file path: `res/img/terminal_screen.png`
       (or `res\img\terminal_screen.png` depending on the operating system).

       When changing this setting, you could use the constant `remoTemo::PATH_SEP` (which is set to `'\'` or `'/'` depending on the operating system) for the path separator when creating the path, if you care about it being cross-platform.

       If this setting is set to a string starting with the path separator (or a drive letter, e.g. "D:", if on Windows) then the path is an absolute path.

       Otherwise the path is relative to your executable program file.

+  - If NOT set to `nullptr` then it must point to an `SDL_Texture` containing the desired background image.

+    > **Warning** It will be your responsability to keep that pointed texture
+    > valid while `remoTemo::Temo` is alive.
+    >
+    > You also have to take care of closing it afterward (unless 'Handle
+    > SDL_Quit' is set to `true`, in which case `remoTemo::Temo`'s destructor
+    > will handle that).

-  No mater if set to `nullptr` or not, the following settings will be used (Note that x and y are counted from the top-left corner, both starting at zero):
+  No mater if set to `nullptr` or not, the following settings will be used, with those defaults:
   - minimum area to be shown:
     `x: 118, y: 95, width: 700, height: 540`
     \